PKoopmann/pkoopmann.github.io/wedding-in-progress/gifts.md

 Still not happy and you still insist on giving us something more than your presence or your card?
-Then, you could give a small contribution to our honeymoon in Mexico, on Riviera Maya, happening on October, here:
+Then, if you want to, you could give a small contribution to our honeymoon in Mexico, on Riviera Maya, happening on October: we use Paypal, see below our email addresses.

-(PAYMENT LINK)
+tiziana.bellomo@gmail.com

+or

+p.k.koopmann@vu.nl

+(please add a note so we know who you are :))

 ![Honeymoon](Picture21.png)